 What is a sight word?

-To Prof Castles, sight words are words containing spellings which are tricky for beginners to sound out, which should be taught focussing more on the word level than the sound-letter relationships.
+To Prof Castles, for teaching purposes, sight words are specific tricky words that children are likely to encounter regularly, taught with a focus on the word level rather than the sound-letter relationships.
 However, she notes that “sight words” are often confused with the process of reading words “by sight” rather than having to sound out every word.

 However, if Wikipedia is a valid indication of what most people think, most people think “sight words” are commonly used words that young children are encouraged to memorise as wholes by sight (my italics).